What Is UPF?

 What is a UPF rating?

-Many companies, including Turtle Fur, use a third party to test their fabrics.
+A UPF rating is the number assigned to a fabric or product that shows its effectiveness in blocking harmful rays from the sun.
+Many companies use a third party to test their fabrics.
 They do this by using a calibrated ultraviolet transmission analyzer.
 One of the many great things about the UPF rating is that they test for both UVA and UVB radiation.
 UVA has a longer wavelength and is associated with things like skin aging, where UVB has a shorter wavelength and is associated with things like sun burn.
 Both can cause harm, and lead to skin cancer.
 (You can learn more about UV radiation here.)
-So having a rating that shows the effectiveness in protecting your skin from both of these harmful rays is key!
+So having a rating that shows the effectiveness in protecting your skin from both of these harmful rays is key.

-The number that comes after the rating, so for instance 50+ means that only 1/50th of the sun’s UV rays will pass through the fabric, thus your skin will be protected from 97% of harmful rays.
+The number that comes after the rating signifies the level of protection from UV rays.
+So for instance UPF50+ means that only 1/50th of the sun’s UV rays will pass through the fabric, meaning your skin will be protected from 97% of harmful rays.

 It’s our belief that products shouldn’t JUST keep you warm (or cool) and comfortable.
 They should also protect you from the elements, and that isn’t just precipitation – it’s also from the sun.
 When we look to source new fabrics, we seek fabrics that have excellent UV protection, because we know that a bad sunburn can ruin your next adventure.